-Best MTB flat pedal shoes 2024 – top-rated trail and gravity riding shoes tested by our experts
+Best mountain biking flat shoes 2024 – top-rated trail and gravity riding shoes tested by our experts

 (Image credit: Future)

-As rider-to-bike contact points go, the secure connection provided by the best MTB flat pedal shoes is definitely something to look for.
+As rider-to-bike contact points go, the secure connection provided by the best mountain biking flat shoes is definitely one of the most important.

 Flat shoes and pedals are not just for novices though; many gravity-orientated pros prefer them to cleated shoes for their greater freedom, and they can still be very secure – especially when paired with the best MTB flat pedals.
 Dropping a foot through a sweeping turn is a pretty good feeling too.

-In the following guide, we run through our pick of the best flat pedal MTB shoes for men, so if you're looking for female-specific shoes, head to our guide to the best women's mountain bike shoes.
+In the following guide, we run through our pick of the best mountain biking flat shoes for men, so if you're looking for female-specific shoes, head to our guide to the best women's mountain bike shoes.
 And while we're on the subject of feet, you might also want to check out our guide to the best cycling socks.

-At the bottom of this article, we've also included a detailed guide on exactly what to look out for when choosing the right pair for you.
+At the bottom of this article, we've also included a detailed guide on exactly what to look out for when choosing the right pair of mountain biking flat shoes for you.
+If you'd also like to check out shoes for SPD-type clipless pedals, check out our guide to the best mountain bike shoes.

 The quick list